-Following is a description of the valuation methodology used for assets measured at fair value.
-There have been no changes in the methodologies used at June 30, 2022 and 2021.
+Following is a description of the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at June 30, 2023 and 2022.

-Equities and fixed income mutual funds: Valued at the closing price as reported by the fund.
-Mutual funds held by the Orchestra are open-end mutual funds that are registered with the U.S. Securities and Exchange Commission.
+Mutual funds: Valued at the closing price as reported by the fund.
+Mutual funds held by the Orchestra are openend mutual funds that are registered with the U.S. Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.